dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-12-06

-- Updated system dirvers and supports
+- Updated system drivers and supports
 - Placed order for some family games

 - [HEXAGONMI](#hexagonmi)
   - Revised the performance of Python terminal
-  - Discussed with Muhammand about the resolution for the bug #29631
+  - Discussed with Muhammad about the resolution for the bug #29631
   - Added 'cls' command to the Python terminal
   - Added FTIScriptingConsole project to use second approach emulate Python terminal